0xMukesh/Blahaj-API/README.md

 ## 👨‍💻 Contributing

 All kinds of contributions are always welcomed.
 It is recommended to either tell the maintainers that you are working on a previously made issue or make a new issue and let the maintainers now that you are working on it.

+## 🤔 What's next for Blahaj API ?

+- I'll be adding a route where you could get the raw random images of blahaj